x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Change log
 v1.3.2-beta rolled out

-* Improved the handling checks for admin
-* Red powershell background, when elevated
-* Title change cause we can :D
 * Make mock folder of system32
 * Copy DLL to mock folder
 * More to come maybe, just maybe...